 It’s because, under the current healthcare practices, you only find out about these illnesses when you show symptoms and seek the doctor’s help.
 However, most of these illnesses take years to develop, without showing any signs of the disease.
 By the time the symptoms show, there is very little time left to take preventative action.

-But what if there was a way to know about your disease risk much before the symptoms arose.
+But what if there was a way to know about your disease risk much before the symptoms showed.

-You would know much in advance and have enough time to make the necessary lifestyle changes and be able to prevent falling sick.
+You would know well in advance to make the necessary lifestyle changes and prevent falling sick.

 That’s exactly what My Nightingale does!